EPUAP Virtual meeting 2020

 Information for Attendees

-A few weeks before the conference starts, you will receive a link and detailed information on accessing the virtual platform.
+After your registration, you will receive a link and detailed information on accessing the virtual platform.

 Fees are without VAT.

 Please note that registration is valid for one person.
 Use the unique opportunity to interact during the EPUAP Virtual meeting in new ways.
-We are preparing competitions and prizes for active participants.

 FOR MOBILE PHONE – MOBILE APP